marcin-osowski/upro/README.md

-This is likely driven by the change in interest rates (as the fund needs to borrow money to achieve leverage, or engage in things like total return swaps which have the end result).
-For example here are [yields on 3-month Treasury notes](https://fred.stlouisfed.org/series/TB3MS):
+This is likely driven by the change in interest rates (as the fund needs to borrow money to achieve leverage, or engage in things like total return swaps which have the same end result).
+For example, here are
+[yields on 3-month Treasury notes](https://fred.stlouisfed.org/series/TB3MS):

 ![3 month Treasuries](img/3month_tbill.png)

-The `UPRO`/`SPY3X` difference seems to be approximately explained by this formula, which I got from running a linear regression between the above two time series:
+The `UPRO`/`SPY3X` difference seems to be approximately explained by this formula, which I got from running a linear regression between the above two time series (annualized `UPRO` loss vs `SPY3X` and 3-month tbill yields):

 ```
    UPRO vs SPY3X annualized loss ~= (3month tbill yield) * 2.24 + 1.58%
 ```

-Part of the 1.58% is the cost of the fund (stated as 0.92%), the rest is likely the cost of leverage (plus, possibly, results of fund slightly missing its stated objective).
+Part of the 1.58% is the cost of the fund (stated as 0.92%).
+All the rest is likely the cost of leverage, plus possibly results of fund slightly missing its stated objective.

 Visually the regression fits okay: